-Once being stalled by the strict restrictions of the pandemic, digital out-of-home advertising is close to resurrection in 2023.
-DOOH ads will propose a refreshing angle of digital experience to the ever-growing regiment of banner-blind web surfers and device-fatigued remote workers.
+Once being stalled by the strict restrictions of the pandemic, digital out-of-home advertising is visibly resurrecting in 2024.
+DOOH ads are proposing a refreshing angle of digital experience to the ever-growing regiment of banner-blind web surfers and device-fatigued remote workers.

-Good news for DOOH: due to the previously unseen regulations, 2020 bitterly revealed how much we need outdoor activities and how tired we got from our devices.
+Good news for digital OOH: due to the previously unseen regulations, the pandemic bitterly revealed how much we need outdoor activities and how tired we got from our devices.

-Before we dive into DOOH advertising, let us look at its classic older sibling — out-of-home advertising, which has always been a strong tool in traditional advertising.
+Before we dive into digital OOH advertising, let us look at its classic older sibling — out-of-home advertising, which has always been a strong tool in traditional advertising.

 Digital-out-of-home and regular out-of-home bear the same goal: to grab the attention of a passer-by and introduce them to a specific brand.
 If being placed in a specific location, they may also lure the person into a physical shop and therefore increase sales of that venue.